 - Understanding all options available to survivors or friends of survivors, including accompaniment through this often difficult journey

-- Seeking professional support (on or off campus)
+- Seeking professional support (on and off campus)

-- Seeking medical evaluation and treatment (on or off campus)
+- Pursuing medical evaluation and treatment (on and off campus)

 - Reporting internally or through the police department